adshares/adshares-docs/protocol/impressions/user_browses.rst

     This is possible due to the fact that :ref:`Supply-Side Platform <protocol-definitions-ssp>` has already retrieved all the relevant
     :ref:`Demand-Side Inventories <protocol-definitions-demandinventory>` during the :doc:`Synchronization <../synchronization/index>` stage.

-The metadata for each :ref:`Creative <protocol-definitions-creative>` contains a :ref:`Demand-Side Platform <protocol-definitions-dsp>` endpoint for retrieving :ref:`Creative Content <protocol-definitions-creativecontent>`.
+:ref:`Creative Metadata <protocol-definitions-creativemetadata>` contains a :ref:`Demand-Side Platform <protocol-definitions-dsp>` endpoint for retrieving :ref:`Creative Content <protocol-definitions-creativecontent>`.
 This implies that each :ref:`Creative <protocol-definitions-creative>` in the list can be associated with its own :ref:`Demand-Side Platform <protocol-definitions-dsp>`.
 As a result, :ref:`Creatives <protocol-definitions-creative>` managed by various :ref:`Demand-Side Platforms <protocol-definitions-dsp>`